Marketo vs Salesforce

 How does pricing compare across the three platforms?

-Marketo and ZoomInfo both use custom-quoted pricing (no published prices).
-Salesforce publishes tier pricing, but the final cost depends on add-ons, consumption charges, and support plans.
+Marketo and ZoomInfo both offer routes into the platform without a published price list.
+Salesforce publishes tier pricing, but the final cost depends heavily on add-ons, consumption charges, and support plans.
 Sales Cloud ranges from $25 to $550 per user per month, Marketing Cloud starts at $1,500 per org per month, and Agentforce consumption is priced separately.
-ZoomInfo offers a permanent free tier (ZoomInfo Lite) and a 7-day free trial.
-Marketo does not offer a free version or trial.
+ZoomInfo is free to start with consumption credits based on usage, with ZoomInfo Lite as a permanent free tier.

 Which platform is best for Account-Based Marketing?

 All three contribute different pieces.
 Marketo provides campaign automation with Target Account Management that links leads to accounts and enables account-level scoring.
-Salesforce provides CRM data and pipeline visibility.
+Salesforce provides CRM data and pipeline visibility through Account Engagement.
 ZoomInfo provides the data foundation: buyer intent signals from 210 million IP-to-Organization pairings, contact-level website visitor identification, and Guided Intent (which surfaces intent topics correlated with deal success).
-ZoomInfo is a Gartner Magic Quadrant Leader for ABM Platforms for two consecutive years.
+ZoomInfo is a Gartner Magic Quadrant Leader for ABM Platforms for two consecutive years (2024 and 2025) and a Forrester Wave Leader for Intent Data Providers (Q1 2025).

 Which platform offers the strongest AI capabilities?

-Each platform's AI serves a different purpose.
-Marketo's AI optimizes marketing activities: send-time personalization, predictive audiences, and AI-assisted content creation.
-Salesforce's Agentforce deploys autonomous AI agents across sales, service, marketing, and commerce, with 2.4 billion Agentic Work Units delivered and $800M in ARR.
-ZoomInfo's GTM Context Graph reasons across CRM, conversations, and behavioral signals to explain why deals move or stall, then surfaces that intelligence through GTM Workspace and GTM Studio.
+Each platform's AI serves a different purpose at a different stage of maturity.
+Marketo's AI capabilities include send-time personalization, predictive audiences, and AI-assisted content creation, though many advanced AI features are explicitly listed as "coming soon" on the product roadmap.
+Salesforce's Agentforce deploys autonomous AI agents across sales, service, marketing, and commerce, with $800M in ARR and 2.4 billion Agentic Work Units delivered as of early 2026.
+ZoomInfo's GTM Context Graph reasons across CRM, conversations, and behavioral signals to explain why deals move or stall, then surfaces that intelligence through GTM Workspace and GTM Studio for sellers and marketers respectively.

 How do Marketo and Salesforce's own marketing tools compare?

 Marketo offers more granular marketing automation with control over Smart Campaigns, lead scoring models, dynamic content, and progressive profiling.
 Salesforce Account Engagement (formerly Pardot) offers competent B2B automation with the advantage of native CRM integration.
 Marketing Cloud Engagement is aimed more at B2C cross-channel journeys.
-Organizations that need marketing automation flexibility tend to choose Marketo, while organizations that prioritize native CRM unity choose Salesforce Account Engagement.
+Organizations that need marketing automation flexibility tend to choose Marketo; organizations that prioritize native CRM unity choose Salesforce Account Engagement.
+Organizations that need both a marketing automation platform and a verified B2B data foundation typically add ZoomInfo to feed whichever execution platform they choose.

 How helpful was this article?